transcovo/node-amqp-bus/README.md

 `options` will be passed to `client.createQueue`.

+**ATTENTION:** If your handler is a generator, then you must wrap it.
+If not, we assume it's either an async function or a function that returns a `Promise`.

 ### EventEmitter interface

 You can use `listener` as an EventEmitter.
 It emits the following events =